A few weeks ago (September

 I imagine to get the best efficiency from the equipment the transistors

-fitted to the giant heatsink will be turned on and off and this
+fitted to the giant heatsink will be turned on and off very rapidly

-means that harmonics (mainly odd) of the 50Hz output voltage
+and this means that harmonics (mainly odd) of the 50Hz output

-will be present.
-The 10uF capacitor will present a lower impedance
+voltage will be present.
+The 10uF capacitor will present a lower

-the effect of the 10uF capacitor, together with the pair of chokes
+calculated the effect of the 10uF capacitor, together with the

-to eliminate as much noise as possible from the output and make
+pair of chokes to eliminate as much noise as possible from the

-this look like a nice clean sinewave within commercial budget
+output and make this look like a nice clean sinewave within commercial

 As a capacitor degrades not